maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 fmt.Println("----------------------------------------")

 // Length of the destination slice can be derived from the subslice
-// If the return value is not need, ignore sliceR := make([]int, len(sliceO[2:]))
+// If the return value is not needed, ignore sliceR := make([]int, len(sliceO[2:]))
 copy(sliceR, sliceO[2:])